 How many family-oriented units will there be?

 Approximately 73% of the total unit count will be family-oriented (2+ bedrooms).
-Further broken down, 60% of the affordable rental units, 50% of the market rental, and 79% of the market strata will be 2+bedrooms.

 What is the size of the non-market affordable rental units?

 It is still early in the design process to say what the square footage will be.
 Once a non-profit housing operator is brought on board, the architect, the operator and BC Housing will work together to refine the design of the buildings including determining the unit size.
 At the moment, the goal is to provide units which range from studios to 3 bedrooms.